Kwiatens/OWF-Offgrid-Weather-Forecaster/docs/OWF_R1_Guide/01_Overview_&_Parts.md

 | Custom PCB (OWF R1)      | 1        | See `/hardware/` folder for Gerber files                               | |
 | Misc. headers and wiring | —        | For connecting modules and debugging                                   | |

-*BME280 Highly recommended as BMP280 does not measure air humidity - meaning you won't have access to some important features.
+> *BME280 is highly recommended as BMP280 does not measure air humidity - meaning you won't have access to some important features.
-> You can order most of these components from the links attached in the table.